Have you ever wondered what our city of Durgapur was like when the dinosaurs use to roam the earth?

 500 Million Years ago

 It was a time when the Indian Subcontinent was still attached to the Supercontinent.
-The Red dot shows the approx location of present-day Durgapur during that time.
+The Red dot shows the approximate location of present-day Durgapur during that time.

 240 Million Years ago